 Audiologists can be in educational roles or conduct research, in large corporations or industry implementing hearing conservation programs or in government agencies on the local, state and federal level.
 All branches of the armed forces employ audiologists as research scientists and some who have direct responsibility for patient care.

 Audiologists entering the field have some rigorous education requirements ahead of them.
 First, a bachelor’s degree in any field must be obtained and then most students enter the required four-year graduate audiology program to earn the clinical doctoral degree (Au.D.).
 The academic program evolves into time spent in clinical practicum working with experienced audiologists toward the end.
 Certain audiology programs allow for specialization in a particular area, such as pediatrics or cochlear implants.
 Some audiologists who prefer to work in research rather than in the clinic may opt for a research degree (Ph.D.) in their desired area of concentration.

 Coursework for the Au.D. can include the following areas of study:

 In addition to completing the coursework, all states require licensing in order to practice audiology.
 Once in practice, audiologists must keep their licenses current through continuing education for the duration of their career.

 Although the profession of audiology offers many different directions to choose from in terms of career options and specialization, they all ultimately have the same goal: to improve hearing health of the community around them.
 If you are looking for a satisfying profession where you can make a difference and help improve peoples’ lives, consider audiology.

 Audiologists are one type of hearing healthcare professional that can help you with your hearing and balance concerns.
 So, if you have hearing loss or someone you love is affected, don't delay.
-Use our extensive directory to find a professional near you.
+Use our extensive directory to find an audiologist near you.